fdubrez/advent-of-code-bot/README.md

 The app use a Slack incoming web hook that you must create: https://api.slack.com/messaging/webhooks

 Just start the app using `node index.js`

+Run `npm install` to get type hints from Node